lnug/event-planning/suppliers-hosts-and-contacts.md

 Budget: £280 - £300

+Remember to get confirmation - the message has been lost once or twice in the past.

 ```
 Hi Sam.
-Happy new year, I hope all is well with you?  we are back for our first meet up of 2018 on Wednesday 24th January
+I hope all is well with you?  we are back for our meet up on Wednesday 24th January

 can I please arrange pizza as usual for delivery on the night? the same as usual:

-Makers Academy
-50-52 Commercial St
-E1 6LT
+ADELPHI BUILDING
+1-11 JOHN ADAM ST
+WC2N 6HT

-and can you please deliver in 2 batches, 18:30, and 19:30.
+and can you please deliver at 19:00.

 50 pizzas.